davebenson/doom4-walkthrough/README.md

 ## Mission 9: More Secrets

 Go up some stairs in a red-lit area.
 Before continuing on, turn around to see a duct with shotgun ammo.
 Jump into the duct, and follow it to a grate, that you must interact with.
 Enter SECRET 9.5.
-Here is ELITE GUARD 9.1 and Codex Entry "Database / Elite Guard 2".
+Here is ELITE GUARD 9.1 and CODEX ENTRY "Database / Elite Guard 2".

 Now, continue toward the in-game waypoint.
 You'll pass through a transparent walkway while Dr Hayden tries to explain things.
 There's lots of activity outside.

 At the end of this walkway, find FIELD DRONE 9.1 (probably unnecessary if you have used most of the Field Drones up to this point).

-You'll find yourself in a curving hallway with 4 The Possesseds, and a Codex Entry "Monsters / Cyberdaemon 2".
+You'll find yourself in a curving hallway with 4 The Possesseds, and CODEX ENTRY "Monsters / Cyberdaemon 2".

 Continue down the hall to a few Possessed Soldiers and a Hell Knight.